project-zot/project-zot.github.io/docs/general/extensions.md

 ### **Sync**

-   You can deplay a local mirror pointing to an upstream zot instance with various container image download policies, including on-demand and periodic downloads.
+   You can deploy a local mirror pointing to an upstream zot instance with various container image download policies, including on-demand and periodic downloads.
 The **sync** function is useful to avoid overwhelming the upstream instance, or if the upstream instance has rate-limited access.

 > :bulb:
 > `docker.io` is supported as an upstream mirror.